Interested in a hands-on learning experience for developing LLM applications?

 4. Context window:

 The context window is the number of words that the LLM considers when generating text.
 A larger context window will allow the LLM to generate more contextually relevant text, but it will also make the training process more computationally expensive.
-For example, if the context window is set to 2, the LLM will consider the two words before and after the current word when generating the next word.

 The context window determines how far back in the text the model looks when generating responses.
 A longer context window enhances coherence in conversation, crucial for chatbots.